Our people

-Angelo Puglisi is the founder of Queensland’s wine industry and the son of a hardworking and passionate Italian family.
+Angelo Puglisi is the founder of Queensland’s wine industry and the son of hardworking and passionate Italians, Josephine and Alfio Puglisi.
 He has spent his entire life on Ballandean Estate, and over the past 80 years his family business has been at the forefront of developing and promoting the Queensland Wine Industry.

-• In 1968, Angelo planted a block of Shiraz vines with his new wife Mary on the Opera Block.
+In 1968, Angelo planted a block of Shiraz vines with his new wife Mary on the Opera Block, after purchasing the farm from his parents in 1967.
 Angelo’s decision to convert from table grapes to wine grapes was brave and he and Mary worked hard to produce wines of quality and create a market for their Granite Belt grown wines.

 Angelo’s awards and highlights